Beyond Text: Utilizing Vocal Cues to Improve Decision Making in LLMs for Robot Navigation Tasks: Conclusions and Open Questions

 \textbf{Open Questions.} Next, we emphasize several critical questions and directions pertaining to the research on audio augmentation to improve LLMs' ability to understand human speech, which are still unsolved and need further discussion.

 \textbf{(1) Improving Quality of Audio Augmentation}: It is essential to consider more audio features, such as intonation and prosody, with learning-based affective computing methods to improve the quality of audio augmentation.
 The DNIA is a foundational dataset designed for studying human uncertainty in audio-guided navigation tasks, but it can also be used in other HRI-related tasks.
 In the future, the dataset will be expanded through the addition of more related vocal features.
 Additionally, the relation between different vocal features also needs to be carefully articulated for different tasks so that LLMs can provide concrete reasoning.
+As we stated the position that affective cue analysis is currently missing from existing LLM, and beyond text is an audio augmentation method that can help LLM hear not only ‘what’ people said but also ‘how’ people convey their ideas; it is also excited to explore the potential of vocal features in improving audio-to-text tasks, such as video emotion understanding, etc.

 \textbf{(2) Fine-Grained Definition of Uncertainty}: \textit{Beyond Text} marks a notable first step in interpreting human uncertainty in human-robot conversations, but it has limitations.
 For instance, a directive like ``Turn left at the washroom.
 Oh, sorry, turn right at the washroom" could signify either uncertainty or a corrected command, highlighting the complexity of human speech.
 It is crucial to address such uncertainty in a fundamental manner in future research.